top of page

 Basalt Columns

-If you love the outdoors, a Giant’s Causeway day trip is an unforgettable Northern Ireland experience.
-At the UNESCO World Heritage Site in County Antrim, visitors can hear the legend of Finn McCool and learn about the park’s unique geology.
-Out on the trail, there are cliffs to hike and columns of 60-million-year-old basalt rock to climb.
-Use our travel blog to learn everything you need to know about visiting the hauntingly beautiful seascapes of the Giant’s Causeway.
+If you travel to Northern Ireland's capital, don't miss out on a day trip to Giants Causeway from Belfast.
+At the UNESCO World Heritage Site, visitors can learn about the park’s unique geology and the legends of Finn McCool.
+Out on the trail, there are cliffs to hike and columns of 60-million-year-old rock to climb.
+Read our post to learn all about visiting the hauntingly beautiful seascapes of the Giants Causeway.

 The Giant's Causeway Day Trip | UNESCO World Heritage Site